bcakmakoglu/vue-flow/docs/src/guide/vue-flow/config.md

   If set to 'target' only target markers are updatable

+  If set to 'true' both source and target markers are updatable

   Can be overwritten by setting `updatable` on a specific edge element.

 - Example: